• Skip to primary navigation

 Print Recipe Pin Recipe

-Crispy, crunchy clusters of pumpkin spice granola studded with toasty almonds and pumpkin seeds.
-This granola is minimally-sweetened with maple syrup and coconut sugar and laced with just the right amount of my golden pumpkin pie spice.
+These crispy, crunchy clusters of pumpkin granola are laced with maple, pecans, and golden pumpkin pie spice.
+Made with just 9 ingredients and 10 minutes of active time.
+So cozy!
 It's just the thing to enjoy on a crisp fall morning with yogurt or plant milk, fall fruit, and a swirl of nut butter.

 Alanna Taylor-Tobin